-However, if I do swim in a lake or in the ocean, I still have a certain level of anxiety before starting, and especially so if it’s in an unfamiliar location.
+However, if I do swim in a lake or the ocean, I still have a certain level of anxiety before starting, and especially so if it’s in an unfamiliar location.

 The point I want to make is that even experienced swimmers can sometimes experience fear of water or at least have a certain level of anxiety.

-Water Exercises – Instructions
+Basic Exercises – Instructions

 Let’s now try to address your fear of water by doing a few basic exercises in the water.

-All the exercises can and should be done in shallow water.
+1) All the exercises can and should be done in shallow water.
 There is no need for the water to go higher than your chest, so you can always feel safe.

-This way water won’t get into your eyes and you will be able to keep them open all the time, which will help you to relax.
+This way water won’t get into your eyes, and you will be able to keep them open all the time, which will help you to relax.

-A supportive person being at your side while doing the exercises can be of great help, and especially so if he/she is an experienced swimmer that is comfortable in the water.
+4) A supportive person being at your side while doing the exercises can be of great help, and especially so if he/she is an experienced swimmer that is comfortable in the water.

 Acclimating To Water

-- At the shallow end of the pool, sit across the pool edge and let your legs dangle in the water, sweeping back and forth.
+1) At the shallow end of the pool, sit across the pool edge and let your legs dangle in the water, sweeping back and forth.
 Take your time to enjoy the sensation of the water flowing around your legs.

-- Scoop up water with your hands and apply it to your face, as if to wash it.
+2) Scoop up water with your hands and apply it to your face, as if to wash it.
 This is to get used to having your face being in contact with water.

-- Scoop up water with your hands again, hold your breath and then splash the water into your face.
-As you are wearing swim goggles, your eyes are protected and you can try to keep them open.
+3) Scoop up water with your hands again, hold your breath and then splash the water into your face.
+As you are wearing swim goggles, your eyes are protected, and you can try to keep them open.

-- Slowly get into the water via the steps or ladder in the shallow area of the pool.
+4) Slowly get into the water via the steps or ladder in the shallow area of the pool.
 Make sure that the water doesn’t get above your chest.

 Submerging Your Head